Scenic Byway

 So many early railroad lines were linked into Hagerstown that it earned the nickname “Hub City.”
 The C&O Canal also flowed through this area, whose towpath trail now draws legions of bicyclists and hikers.

 The town itself — featuring the South Prospect Street Historic District — has a roundhouse museum among several other sites dedicated to preserving local history, including the Jonathan Hager House Museum.
-Hagerstown highlights include Washington County Museum of Fine Arts and the Hagerstown Cultural Trail, featuring work from internationally recognized artists.
+Hagerstown highlights include the Washington County Museum of Fine Arts, the Hagerstown Cultural Trail, featuring work from internationally recognized artists, and the self-guided Hagerstown Underground Railroad Walking Tour.

 Traveling along US 40 toward Clear Spring, look for the Wilson Bridge Neighborhood Park, a small waterfront park that offers a fine view of the five stone arches that support the 210-foot-long Wilson Bridge.
 Dating back to 1819, it’s the oldest and longest bridge of its kind in Washington County.
 It is also the site of the 160-year-old Wilson Country School and Store.
 Take a sidetrack south along MD 56 to Fort Frederick State Park.
 Based in Big Pool, the fort was the cornerstone of Maryland’s defense more than 250 years ago during the French & Indian War.